Julio Alcantara

-Julio James Alcantara MBE was the Mayor of Gibraltar.
-He was appointed to the office of Deputy Mayor on 1 August 2010 and appointed to be Mayor on 1 August 2011.
+Julio James Alcantara was the Mayor of Gibraltar.
+He was appointed Deputy Mayor on 1 August 2010 and Mayor on 1 August 2011.
 A former headteacher, he was previously Gibraltar's Director of Education.

 Alcantara was appointed Member of the Order of the British Empire (MBE) in the 2011 New Year Honours for services to education and the community in Gibraltar.